 The Transportation Improvement Program (TIP) is a list of surface transportation projects, programs and investment priorities in the nine-county San Francisco Bay Area over a four year period.
-As the federally-designated Metropolitan Planning Organization (MPO) for the nine-county San Francisco Bay Area, Metropolitan Transportation Commission (MTC) is required by California Department of Transportation (Caltrans) to prepare and adopt a regional TIP at least once every two years.
+As the federally-designated Metropolitan Planning Organization (MPO) for the nine-county San Francisco Bay Area, Metropolitan Transportation Commission (MTC) is required by the California Department of Transportation (Caltrans) to prepare and adopt a regional TIP at least once every two years, concurrently with all other MPOs in the state.